alexander-kastil/az-204/Labs/11/readme.md

 #### Sign in to the lab environment

 Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

--   Username: **Admin**

--   Password: **Pa55w.rd**

 > **Note**: Your instructor will provide instructions to connect to the virtual lab environment.

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab, including:

--   Microsoft Edge

--   File Explorer

--   Visual Studio Code

--   Azure PowerShell

 ## Architecture diagram